imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/python/python_app.md

 * [Adding overlays to images](#5-adding-overlays-to-images)
 * [Signed URL](#6-secure-signed-url-generation)

-The Java SDK gives a name to each transformation parameter e.g. `height` for `h` and `width` for `w` parameter.
+The Python SDK gives a name to each transformation parameter e.g. `height` for `h` and `width` for `w` parameter.
 It makes your code more readable.
 See the [Full List of supported transformations](#list-of-supported-transformations).

 👉 If the property does not match any of the available options, it is added as it is.